graysonarts/writing/poorimpulse/episode4.md

 "I can go with you, you shouldn't go alone."

-"Sorry, Riley, Thornhill would do my nut in if I took you on fieldwork.
-But Mr. Inkwell here, he can come since him and Mr Worthington are such good mates."
+"Sorry, Riley, It would do Thornhill's nut in if I took you on fieldwork.
+But Mr. Inkwell here, he can come since he and Mr Worthington are such good mates."

 Victor stands up, "Let's go geezer."